Plastics are processed across a wide range of temperatures depending on the resin type and the application. For example:

 Watch for Resin-Pigment Interactions: Some combinations can cause unforeseen chemical reactions at elevated temperatures.

-Pigment Behavior in Low-Heat Processing
+Pigment Behavior in Low Heat

 Common Challenges: